-1. Volunteer to help out.
+1. Avoid awkward moments by volunteering to help out.

 I stumbled onto this coping tool when a panicked hostess begged me to keep the buffet trays full during a party.
 Suddenly, I had a reason to talk to people, not to talk to people, and to walk away from people.
 Perfect.

 In fact, let everybody know how long you’re staying!
 We all know how it goes.
-There’s a party, there are beverages and food, the music is playing, and everybody is having a great time.
+There’s a party, there are drinks and food, the music is playing, and everybody is having a great time.

 4. Have an inarguable reason for leaving.

-5. Arrive with a friend.
+5. Collude with a friend.

 Use your friend as your accountability buddy.
 Arrange with your friend your departure time and/or inarguable reason for leaving.
 Nothing blows your cover like a loud-mouthed friend announcing that you’re leaving early because the pleasant chitchat has sucked away your will to live.
 It’s okay to involve your friend in the collusion because that’s what friends are for.

-7. Go to the bathroom.

-If all else fails, go to the bathroom.
+7. When all else fails, escape to the bathroom.

 Nobody ever protests when you excuse yourself to the restroom.